-Pursuant to Section 5a(c) of the Regulatory Review Act, enclosed for your review and approval is final form regulation 31 Pa.
-Code, Chapter 147, Annual Audited Insurers Report Required.
+Pursuant to Section 5(a) of the Regulatory Review Act, enclosed for your information and review is proposed regulation 31 Pa.
+Code, Chapter 147.

 The purpose of this rulemaking is to update Chapter 147, commonly referred to as the "CPA Audit Rule."
 Chapter 147 requires insurers to have annual audits of their year-end financial statements performed by independent certified public accountants (CPAs).
-The annual audited financial reports are required to be filed with the Department by June 1 of each year.
-Chapter 147 was adopted in 1979 and is based on a model regulation developed by the National Association of Insurance Commissioners (NAIC).
-In 2003, an additional revision was made to specifically require CPAs to adhere to applicable NAIC instructions and procedures in conducting audits.
+In 2003 an additional revision was made to specifically require CPAs to adhere to applicable NAIC instructions and procedures in conducting audits.
 The updates in this rulemaking include the 2002 and 2003 revisions to the NAIC model, as well as other revisions to improve the clarity of Chapter 147, particularly with respect to its applicability to continuing care providers.